crate/crate/docs/appendices/release-notes/unreleased.rst

     IllegalStateException[Symbol 'io.crate.expression.symbol.Symbol' not supported]
     // r is an alias of a and is ambiguous from the perspective of the outer query

+ - Fixed an issue that translated ``UnsupportedOperationException`` to a misleading ``MissingPrivilegeException`` when executing functions with invalid names or signatures.